-The pad in random orbital sander vibrates in “random orbits” similar to orbital sander and spins in circles.
+The pad in a random orbital sander vibrates in “random orbits” similar to the orbital sander and spins in circles.
 This makes them more versatile as you can achieve fairly good material removal as well as a smooth finish.

 And I’m sure as you’ll learn about sanders, you’ll want to add a random orbit sander or a belt sander to your power tools collection.

 There are 3 sizes of sheet sanders available:

 - 1/2 sheet using half of the 9×11-inch sandpaper (4-1/2 x 9-inch)

 - 1/3 sheet using a 1/3 of 9×11-inch sandpaper (3-2/3 x 9-inch)

 - 1/4 sheet using a quarter of 9×11-inch sandpaper (4-1/2 x 5-1/2-inch)